TheOriginalAndrobot/midi2mqtt/README.md

 * All pre-requisites from the node-midi package, including the libasound2-dev package if on Linux

 ### Install:
-Run `sudo npm install -g midi2mqtt`.
+Run `sudo npm install --unsafe-perm -g midi2mqtt`.
 Note that you may need to first run `sudo apt-get install libasound2-dev` to satisfy dependancies of the Node.js midi library.